zuozhenggh/learning-library/data-management-library/autonomous-database/shared/snowplow/adw-loading-updating-data/loading-movie-sales-data/loading-movie-sales-data.md

 **Note** -  *All timings for data loading in this workshop assume an ADW instance is co-located in the same data center or close to one of the regional data centers containing the public buckets.
 If this is not the case then your timings for specific steps may vary*.

-## Task 1: Linking to OCI Object Storage
+## Task 1: Link to OCI Object Storage

 In this step, we will add a link from the Autonomous Data Warehouse to the public bucket on OCI Object Storage so that it can load data from this location.